Ed94/gencpp/Readme.md

 These build up a code AST to then serialize with a file builder.

 This code base attempts follow the [handmade philosophy](https://handmade.network/manifesto),
-its not meant to be a black box metaprogramming utility, its meant for the user to extend for their project domain.
+its not meant to be a black box metaprogramming utility, it should be easy to intergrate into a user's their project domain.

 ## Notes

 The project has reached an *alpha* state, all the current functionality works for the test cases but it will most likely break in many other cases.
-The [issues](https://github.com/Ed94/gencpp/issues) marked with v1.0 Feature indicate whats left before the library is considered feature complete.

 A `natvis` and `natstepfilter` are provided in the scripts directory.